svetzal/stacey.vetzal.com/content/posts/2017/2017-10-01-group-kata-facilitation.md

 title: "Group Kata Facilitation"
 date: "2017-10-01"
 published: true
+tags: ["facilitation", "coaching", "pattern"]
 ---

 This is my fall-back group format when facilitating kata.

-> Timeframe: **60m total - 45-50m exercise, 10-15m retrospective** Group Size: **6-16 participants (3-8 pairs)** Room Setup: **one laptop per pair, optional projector or TV for kata description**
+> Timeframe: **60m total - 45-50m exercise, 10-15m retrospective**<br>
+> Group Size: **6-16 participants (3-8 pairs)**<br>
+> Room Setup: **one laptop per pair, optional projector or TV for kata description**

 ## Choosing a Kata

 Choose your kata ahead of time, and come in prepared with it.
 A projector or TV with the kata description shown throughout the session can be a helpful reference.
 My favourite place for kata ideas is Dave Thomas' [CodeKata](http://codekata.com) site.

-There are some helpful technologies out there too, if the team wants to explore a new programming language or test framework then [cyber-dojo](http://cyber-dojo.org) is a great zero-setup web based environment with which to start. _If you're doing this within an organization, I recommend supporting the [cyber-dojo Foundation](http://blog.cyber-dojo.org/2015/08/cyber-dojo-foundation.html) who assembled and maintain the technologies._
+There are some helpful technologies out there too, if the team wants to explore a new programming language or test framework then [cyber-dojo](http://cyber-dojo.org) is a great zero-setup web based environment with which to start.
+If you're doing this within an organization, I recommend supporting the [cyber-dojo Foundation](http://blog.cyber-dojo.org/2015/08/cyber-dojo-foundation.html) who assembled and maintain the technologies._

 Any kata will do, though when starting a practice regime with a team [I like to focus on simpler code katas like Fizzbuzz](https://codingculture.io/2017/05/13/worthiness-fizzbuzz-kata/).
 I find it useful to start from a baseline, uncover some assumptions, and help the pairs focus on their approach rather than solving a puzzle.